YusoXXX/battery-charging-analysis/README.md

 ---

-# Data Availability
+## Data Availability

-Example experimental data and result figures are not included in this public repository in order to protect ongoing research results.
+Example experimental results are not included in the public repository in order to protect ongoing research work.

-The repository provides the analysis workflow and scripts required to reproduce the analysis once appropriate data is available.
+Experimental datasets will be made available upon publication of the related research work.

 ---

-# Status
+## Status

 This repository is under active development and currently focuses on lithium-ion battery charging experiment analysis.